Tuesday 22 August 2023

 Route & opening times!

-Up to 250 shops, restaurants, gallery’s, lunchrooms, famous hotels and icons as culturehouse Felix Meritis, photography museum Huis Marseille and The Canalmuseum in a historical world heritage setting.
+Up to 250 shops, restaurants, gallery’s, lunchrooms, famous hotels and icons as photography museum Huis Marseille, The Canalmuseum and Culturehouse Felix Meritis.
+All in a historical and world heritage setting.

 The 9 Streets area forms the heart between Dam Square, Spui, Leidsegracht and Westertoren.
 It’s all around Wolvenstraat.
 And: on the way from Anne Frank to Rijksmuseum.